speech2srt/ffmpeg-audio/README.md

 - `FileNotFoundError`: If file doesn't exist
 - `ValueError`: If time parameters are invalid
 - `FFmpegNotFoundError`: If FFmpeg is not installed or not in PATH
-- `FFmpegSegmentError`: If FFmpeg processing fails
+- `FFmpegAudioError`: If FFmpeg processing fails

 **Constants:**